Wind-WindKids/winding/samples/sophieandwind/winter.md

 “Your eyes were closed.
 You were not flying the airplane.
 Can you explain why?”

 Sophie flushed.
-“I was… praying.
-Just for a moment.”
+“I was… Just for a moment.”

 --
 playing_and_care_is_more: page, text, centered